openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 Be aware what you will have to modify the password in Gateway parameters just after the discovery to make it work properly.
 Be also aware that first initialization is a little long because the binding needs to read all the metadata from the device.

+Currently test was done with the OZW672.x series.
+No test was conducted using the OZW772.x series, the code will currently not handle initialization of an OZW772 gateway.
+You can request support in the community forum, if you have the gateway model and want it to be supported.

-Discovery of HVAC device have to be done through the Scan button inside the binding.
+Discovery of HVAC device inside your PAC (controller of type RVS...) have to be done through the Scan button inside the binding.
 Go to the Thing page, click on the "+" button, select the SiemensHVAC binding, and then click Scan.
 Your device should appear on the page after a few seconds.
+Only test in real condition with RVS41.813/327 have beend done, but it should work with all other type as the api interface is standard.

 ## Bridge Configuration